jldec/yarn-prebuild/README.md

 # yarn-prebuild
 For testing Gitpod incremental prebuilds with yarn.

-Create a project with this repo.
-The first prebuild should run `yarn install`.
+- Create a project with this repo.
+- The first prebuild should run `yarn install`.
-Dependencies should remain available to subsequent prebuilds without reinstalling.
+- Dependencies should remain available to subsequent prebuilds without reinstalling.

+What appears to be correct behavior was observed and saved in the prebuild-log files

+#### How this repo was created
+(starting from an empty repo in Gitpod)
 ```
 gitpod /workspace/yarn-prebuild (main) $ which yarn
 /home/gitpod/.nvm/versions/node/v16.15.0/bin/yarn